MatteoBertagni/SMEW/README.md

-## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-See the `license` file for details.

 # Soil Model for Enhanced Weathering (SMEW)

 This folder contains all material related to the Soil Model for Enhanced Weathering (SMEW) published in Bertagni et al., 2025, JAMES